Information

 Saving your users’ cookie settings

 The cookies page uses a form with radio buttons for users to mark their preference.
 Users can select ‘on’ or ‘off’ for each category of the cookies.
 We use radio buttons because the user must make an exclusive (only one) choice.
 Load the page with the radio buttons set to ‘off’ on the user’s first visit.
+Users can click on the ’Save cookie preferences’ button at the bottom of the form to submit any changes they have made.
+If they’ve used your site or service before and set their preferences, load the page with those preferences selected.

 Sample HTML